-- OTP OATH generation (OCRA included). - OATH secret provisioning from the Mobile EPS (restricted to the Provisioning Protocol v3). - OATH secret storage into the mobile equipment. - Secure PinPad to input securely the Pin. - User authentication by Pin. - User authentication by biometric fingerprint.
+- OTP OATH generation (OCRA included). - OATH secret provisioning from the Mobile EPS (restricted to the Provisioning Protocol v3). - OATH secret storage into the mobile equipment. - Secure PinPad to input securely the Pin. - User authentication by Pin. - User authentication by biometric (Fingerprint, Face or Iris, depending of platform support).